Chromeilion/numoop/README.md

 The cmake script will use the bundled Armadillo if it can't find it on your system.

+## Performance
+The performance of numoop is highly dependent on the libraries present on the system it's being run on.
+Specifically, the implementation of BLAS and LAPACK.
+Having a multi-threaded library such as OpenBLAS greatly improves the performance of Armadillo and therefore numoop.

+The polymorphic nature of the DataFrame object comes at a small cost.
+Specifically, certain templated functions need to be instantiated at compile time for every possible combination of numeric types numoop supports.
+This results in a slightly larger binary file.
+Additionally, columns are stored in std::variant objects, which reduces the indexing performance.
+When performing large batch operations however, one only has to index the column once, after which the variant can be unpacked and there is no more performance loss.

 ## Credits
-Numoop was created by Christian Špringer and Uros Zivanovic.
+Numoop was created by Christian Špringer (christian.springer228@gmail.com) and Uros Zivanovic (chromeilion@outlook.com).
 Christian worked on the ODE module and Uros worked on the stats module.
 All collaboration was done through a repo on GitHub.